transformationflow/transformationflow.github.io/docs/products.md

 -   ## :material-chart-bar:{ .lg .middle } BigQuery Manager

-    The `bqmanager` functions are used to build and deploy tools which support common BigQuery monitoring, management and optimisation activities.
+    The `bqmanager` functions are used to build and deploy tools which support common BigQuery monitoring, management and optimisation.

+    We use these tools to manage internal and client projects, and licence them to customers.

     ---